3MFConsortium/spec_core/3MF Core Specification.md

 Within this core XSD schema (see [Appendix B.1.
 3MF XSD Schema](#appendix-b1-3mf-xsd-schema)), extension points have been explicitly entered in the form of \<any> elements and \<anyAttribute> (also visible in the element diagrams further along in this specification).
 These are required to come from other namespaces, which SHOULD point to a way to find the appropriate specification and accompanying XSD schema.

+Vendors MIGHT define private 3MF extensions.
+The specifications of private namespaces (i.e. that are not ratified by the 3MF Consortium) need to be negotiated between parties in the ecosystem.

 ### 2.3.2.
 XML Usage